AttorneyOnline/AO2-Client/README_BUILD.md

 For Discord RPC, you can download prebuilt static libraries for your platform.
 Just put them in lib/.

 For Qt Apng Plugin, you need to compile it statically.
 This guide does not go into detail how to configure this to build a static library.
 You may have to add Q_IMPORT_PLUGIN(ApngImagePlugin); in main.cpp.
 See more about importing static plugins here: http://doc.qt.io/qt-5/plugins-howto.html#static-plugins
+It's also possible to just link this dynamically.